 Our dealer manager for the Consent Solicitation, Emerson Equity LLC ("Emerson"), will enter into participating dealer agreements with Participating Brokers to authorize those Participating Brokers to solicit the Consents.
-The Consent Solicitation will be conducted on the terms set forth in this joint consent solicitation statement and prospectus and any joint consent solicitation statement and prospectus supplements we may file from time to time.
+The Consent Solicitation will be conducted on the terms set forth in this joint consent solicitation statement and prospectus supplements we may file from time to time.
 Neither our dealer manager nor any Participating Brokers will have any obligation to solicit Consents.
 Our dealer manager may provide additional services to us, which may include telephonic and internet-based Participating Broker seminars and informational meetings, and providing information to and answering questions from investors or Participating Brokers concerning this Consent Solicitation.